flynnt/grunt-ssnt/README.md

 ```

 ### Options
+The plugin takes a fairly specific set of options:
+* `basePath`, which is used to provide Nunjucks with a path to your templates.
+Defaults to `.`.
+* `templateGlobals`, which represents data (often configuration) to be made available to all templates.
-The only specific configuration options the plugin may take are represented as an optional object representing Nunjucks configuration.
+* `nunjucksDefaults`, an object that represents Nunjucks configuration.
 You can merge custom Nunjucks configuration with the Nunjucks defaults by setting a `nunjucksDefaults` property on the main options.
 This approach is illustrated in the Custom Options section below.
 The Nunjucks defaults are documented on [the repository page for Nunjucks itself](https://mozilla.github.io/nunjucks/api.html#configure).

 ### Usage Examples

 #### Default Options
-In this example, the plugin uses Grunt's native file expansion to recursively search for `.Nunjucks` files in a specific current working directory.
+In this example, the plugin uses Grunt's native file expansion to recursively search for `.nunjucks` files in a specific current working directory.
 Those files are then rendered with Nunjucks into a specified destination and with a specified file extension of `.html`.

 ```js
 grunt.initConfig({